 Temperance (or self-discipline).
-Mastering your desires to live in moderation and with grace, unspoiled by luxury.
-By controlling our own desires, we learn to live contently, somewhere in between deficiency and excess.
-Essentially, the key to happiness really is low expectations.
+Mastering your desires in order to live in moderation and with grace, unspoiled by luxury.
+By controlling our desires, we learn to live contently, somewhere in between deficiency and excess.
+(The key to happiness really is low expectations.)

 Prudence and justice are the primary two virtues because they improve our reasoning and relationships.
 They also work closely with each other.
 After all, knowing the difference between good, bad, and indifferent is of no use if we don't use this knowledge with integrity.
 Similarly, justice is of no use if we don't know how to implement it.
 We additionally require courage and temperance to overcome the irrational fears and desires of/for bodily and external things that otherwise interfere with living wisely and justly.

-The four virtues work in unity towards the highest good: 'practical wisdom' (or 'moral wisdom').
+In this way, the four virtues work in unity towards the highest good: 'practical wisdom' (or 'moral wisdom').
 You cannot have one without the others.
-As an example, courage in pursuit of self-interest and excess (without justice or temperance), or in the misguided pursuit of the wrong things (without prudence) does not progress a person towards ‘practical wisdom’.
+As an example, courage alone, in pursuit of self-interest and excess (without justice or temperance), or in the misguided pursuit of the wrong things (without prudence) cannot progress a person towards ‘practical wisdom’.

-In the current pandemic, acting with virtue and rationality by focussing on things within your control would mean learning the impact and infection rate of COVID19, and acting based on prudence (what is ‘preferred’, in this case, good health) and justice (with care for yourself and others).
-On the flip side, it is of no use being frustrated at things we cannot change – to prefer, for example, not to have caught the coronavirus once you have it.
+In the current pandemic, acting with virtue and rationality by focussing on things within your control could mean learning the impact and infection rate of COVID19, and acting based on prudence (what is ‘preferred’, in this case, good health) and justice (with care for yourself and others).
+At the same time, it is of no use being frustrated at things we cannot change – to prefer, for example, not to have caught the coronavirus once you have it.